adouche/adouche.github.io/docs/corrected/KERNEL.md

 ```
 ---

-The guide intended to build a kernel, which contains all the components necessary for operation.
+The guide intends to build a kernel that contains all the components necessary for operation.

 First you need to know the list of modules for your hardware support.